Do Grain-Free Diets Cause DCM?! Are Grains Really Healthy For Dogs?

 While any diet can indeed cause a change in health, for better or worse..
 I must point out here that we clearly now know grain free diets alone do not cause DCM.

-As these studies have stated, there are many factors including breed disposition, age, genetics, etc. that can bring about this problem...
-Pets have also developed DCM NOT on grain free food...
+...And more that can bring about this problem.
+Many pets have also developed DCM NOT on grain free food...
 On the contrary, there are also millions of pets who eat grain free and DON'T develop DCM.
 I don't think a little over 500 cases is a big enough number to cause such an outcry....
 But that's just me.

 Grain free diets can, however, contribute to less than optimal nutrient absorption (as can many other diets, including grain inclusive) and therefore cause various health issues, such as the development of DCM.